Mediterranean Anemia

 Do Mediterranean Anemia Patients Have Children?

 Two people in Turkey go through some screening tests before getting married.
 This includes blood tests.
-In line with these analyzes, it is clear whether people have Mediterranean anemia.
+In line with these analyses, it is clear whether people have Mediterranean anemia.
 Since some carriers do not show any symptoms, they learn that they are sick as a result of these tests.

 If the test taker has thalassemia, this result is not a problem for them to get married and have children.
 If we were to answer the question of Can Mediterranean Anemia Patients Have Children, yes, these individuals may have children, but they need to think well and decide before having children.
 This disease will also be passed on to their children.
-If one of the couples is a carrier, the baby will be a carrier with a 50% probability, if both of the couple are carriers, their child will be a carrier with a 50% probability and a disease with a 25% probability.
+If one of the couples is a carrier, the baby will be a carrier with a 50% probability, if both of the couples are carriers, their child will be a carrier with a 50% probability and a disease with a 25% probability.
 The probability of being healthy remains at 25%.

 Does Mediterranean Anemia Pass to Children?

 The answer to the question of “Does Mediterranean Anemia Pass to Children” is within the possibilities and rates.
 If one of the parents is a carrier, the baby will be 50% carrier and 50% healthy.
-If both parents are carriers, there is a 50% chance that the baby will be a carrier, 25% sick, and 25% healthy.
+If both parents are carriers, there is a 50% chance that the baby will be a carrier, 25% sick, and 25% fit.

 Mediterranean Anemia Treatment Prices in Turkey

 The vast majority of treatments in Turkey are successful.
-Factors such as the experience of the doctors, the hospitable and helpful Turkish citizens, the advanced, clean and fully equipped hospitals, the affordable treatment prices and other expenses also explain the reasons for preference.
+Factors such as the experience of the doctors, the hospitable and helpful Turkish citizens, the advanced, clean, and fully equipped hospitals, the affordable treatment prices, and other expenses also explain the reasons for preference.

-Leave a Reply
+Leave a Comment